Kinetic Ferromagnetism and Topological Magnons of the Hole-Doped Kitaev Spin Liquid

-\section{Discussion.}
+{\bf DISCUSSION}

 In summary, we have studied the hole-doped Kitaev-$\varGamma$ model using DMRG and effective parton descriptions.
 It is by now well known that the FM KSL is much more fragile with respect to the application of an external magnetic field compared to the AFM KSL~\cite{Zhu2018}.
 Similarly, our DMRG simulations suggest that the AFM KSL is also much more robust to hole doping.
 Meanwhile, distinct hole spectral functions have been numerically observed in FM and AFM KSLs, in which a dynamical Nagaoka ferromagnetism emerges in the FM KSL only~\cite{Wilhelm2023}.
-Concentrating on FM Kitaev exchange, we have shown here that small hole doping is sufficient to destabilize the KSL leading to a kinetic FM state generally coexisting with spin fractionalization.
+Concentrating on FM Kitaev exchange, we have shown here that small hole doping is sufficient to destabilize the KSL leading to a kinetic FM state generally coexisting with finite plaquette fluxes.
 We emphasize that, unlike the field-polarized phase in a magnetic field~\cite{janssen2019heisenberg}, the doping-induced FM order breaks the time-reversal symmetry spontaneously.
+Due to the particle-hole symmetry of our model, our conclusions also hold for charge doping.

 We developed a parton mean-field theory, incorporating fermionic holons and bosonic magnons, which indeed shows that hole condensation gives rise to effective FM Heisenberg exchanges.
 We found that in the absence of off-diagonal exchange $\varGamma$, the spin polarization is along the [001] direction due to an order-by-disorder mechanism, which is also supported by DMRG simulations.
 A FM $\varGamma$ term switches the polarization direction to [111], which leads to a distinct topological FM phase with chiral boundary magnon excitations.